lynx-json/jsua-lynx/README.md

 # jsua-lynx (PRELIMINARY DOCUMENTATION)
-Extensions to `jsua` for the Lynx media type.
+Extensions to the `jsua` package for the Lynx media type.

 `building.build` accepts `content` and then:
   * parses it as Lynx